 - Preparing and submitting Michigan Tech’s Tax Form 990T—Unrelated Business Income Tax (UBIT)

-- Preparing and issuing Form1099-MISC—This may include payments made for independent contractors, medical payments, attorney fees, royalties, rents, prizes, and awards.
+- Preparing and issuing Form 1099 series —This may include payments made for independent contractors, medical payments, attorney fees, royalties, rents, prizes, and awards

 - Determining taxability of moving reimbursements, employee educational assistance, and TRIP benefits